Francis Bothwell

 Francis Bothwell of Edinburgh, Lord of Session, was a Scottish merchant, landowner, judge and politician.
-As a university graduate, he was called Master Francis Bothwell, or "Dominus" in Latin documents; however, this has been misunderstood by some writers, so he is occasionally, inaccurately, referred to as "Sir" Francis Bothwell.
+As a university graduate he was called Master Francis Bothwell, or "Dominus" in Latin documents; however this has been misunderstood by some writers, so he is occasionally, inaccurately, referred to as "Sir" Francis Bothwell.

 Career

 The elder son of Richard Bothwell, a Provost of Edinburgh during the reign of James III, Francis served as Procurator (1513–14) of the Scottish Nation at the University of Orléans in France, and was appointed a Burgess of Edinburgh in 1515, and Provost of Edinburgh in 1525.

-Francis Bothwell was a Burgh Commissioner, for Edinburgh, in the parliaments of 1524, 1525, 1526, 1528, 1531, 1532 and 1535.
+Francis Bothwell was a Burgh Commissioner for Edinburgh in the parliaments of 1524, 1525, 1526, 1528, 1531, 1532 and 1535.
 He served as Lord Auditor of Causes, Lord of the Articles, and was one of the first Lords of Session when the College of Justice was founded on 27 May 1532.
 For his service in the first year of the Session, Francis was paid £133-6s-8d.

-In June 1528, Bothwell took possession of a house on Edinburgh's Royal Mile.
+In June 1528 Bothwell took possession of a house on Edinburgh's Royal Mile.
 The house in Byer's Close had been forfeited to the Crown of Scotland because the owners had gone to England without permission, and was granted to Francis in January 1528.
 The present house on the site is called "Adam Bothwell's House", after his son.

 Bothwell was a business partner of Adam Hopper, another Provost and merchant of Edinburgh.
 In 1529, the year of Hopper's death, they had been exporting fish to England.
 Bothwell later married Hopper's widow Katherine Bellenden.
 Francis Bothwell was recorded as being seriously ill in December 1535, but his date of death in unknown.

 Family

-Bothwell married firstly Janet Richardson, daughter and co-heir of Patrick Richardson of Meldrumsheugh, and thus got lands in the regality of Broughton.
+Bothwell married firstly Janet Richardson, daughter and co-heir of Patrick Richardson of Meldrumsheugh, and thus obtained lands in the regality of Broughton.